kosua20/Rendu/README.md

 Rendu requires OpenGL 4 and builds on macOS (main test machine), Windows (regular testing) and Linux.
 After cloning the Rendu repository, see the [Building](#building) section to get the engine running!
 You can also check [the full documentation](http://kosua20.github.io/Rendu/html/index.html).

-Resources to run each project are included in this repository, but you can download additional scenes from an [auxiliary repository](https://github.com/kosua20/Rendu-resources) for some of the applications.
+Basic resources to run each project are included in this repository, but you can download many additional scenes from an [auxiliary repository](https://github.com/kosua20/Rendu-resources) for some of the applications.

 # Projects